MistahPlow/Rivals-Win-Loss-OBS-Widget/README.md

 Install the Latest Version of OBS Studio
-Get Widget HTML file by clicking The Green Code Button in top right and download zip file Open OBS and Create a new browser source in OBS
+Get Widget HTML file by clicking The Releases Button on The Main/Code Page and download zip file Open OBS and Create a new browser source in OBS
 Click the local file box under in browser source
 Find the widget HTML file you downloaded